christian-transhumanism/site/src/mission-faith.md

 # Faith-renewing mission

 In a world of rising skepticism and disenchantment---**We believe that engaging the future can help faith come alive**. *We as a community need to be able to show how the future can renew our faith, and the faith of individuals, families, communities, and the world.*

+The CTA advocates for the value of faith in navigating a complex and unknown future.

+---